20 FREE Marketing Tips for New Authors

-It is worth having regular offers to attract new readers and reviews.
+Study the prices of other authors in your genre, and consider having regular offers to attract new readers and reviews.

-Experiment and find out your best price to promote maximum sales.
+Experiment, and find out your best price to promote maximum sales.

 I decided against a formal physical book launch, but I did create a virtual launch party on my blog with Giveaways.